 |

-in between a conductor and
+that fall in between a conductor and

 an insulator.
-Carbon has relatively few
+These materials have relatively few

 delocalized electrons.